Diversity & Inclusion Series 2021: a cross-sector approach in unprecedented times

 Day One: The Business Case for D&I | 15 March, 14:00-16:00

-Hear experts from across central Government, the private sector and academia discuss the importance of inclusive leadership; Tara McGeehan, President, CGI UK, will demonstrate the value of diversity in senior roles; and a cross-sector panel of experts will showcase how a fully inclusive talent strategy can improve an organisation’s performance.
+Hear experts from across central Government, the private sector and academia discuss the importance of inclusive leadership; Tara McGeehan, President, CGI UK, will demonstrate the value of diversity in senior roles; Sir Ian Cheshire, Non-Executive Director, Barclays, will talk about the role of the Board in the D&I agenda; and a cross-sector panel of experts will showcase how a fully inclusive talent strategy can improve an organisation’s performance.

 Download the agenda here | Day Passes available here